lblod/toevla-mock-login-service/README.md

 ## Available requests

 #### POST /sessions
-Log in, i.e. create a new session for an account specified by its nickname and password.
+Log in, i.e. create a new session for an account specified by its Account id or by its PointOf Interest id.

-##### Request body
+##### Request body for account
 ```javascript
 data: {
    relationships: {